-As a younger passenger you may be entitled to get concessionary or free travel on public transport on the grounds of your age.
-This page helps you to decide if you are entitled and explains how to claim the concessionary fares.
-If you also have a disability you may be able to claim concessions on travel costs.
-See Concessionary fares and free travel.
+As a younger passenger you might be entitled to get concessionary or free travel on public transport because of your age.
+Check if you're entitled and how to claim the concessionary fares.

 Young people in Scotland are entitled to concessions on the cost of travel on buses, trains and ferries.
 You become eligible on your 16th birthday and you stop being eligible on your 19th birthday.